Leeds United 0-0 Nottingham Forest

 -

-Managerless Nottingham Forest held play-off hopefuls Leeds United to a goalless draw at Elland Road.
+Nottingham Forest closed the gap on the Championship play-off places with a goalless draw at Leeds United.

-The hosts nearly took the lead when Kieran Dowell cleared Pontus Jansson's header off the line.
+The point for the Reds moves them eight behind sixth-placed Brentford, who were beaten 2-1 at home by Cardiff.

-Kemar Roofe thundered an effort against the visitors' crossbar after the break following a brilliant run by Samu Saiz.
+In a scrappy first half, Forest keeper Karl Darlow saved at close range from Charlie Taylor, while Ben Osborn and Kelvin Wilson had chances for the Reds.

 Line-ups